ssidharth010/Cab-Booking/README.md

 Live Demo -> https://form-builder-hwnuqgq02-ssidharth010.vercel.app/

-Form Builder is a tool to create forms and publish it to users for submission.
+**FormBuilder** is a no-code tool to create forms and publish it to users for submission.

 - Create drag and drop forms
 - See form visits, submission, bounce and success rate
 - View submitted forms
 - Save forms for later
+- Preview forms
 - Publish forms
 - Generate links for form